matteo-passeri/PZ-Server/README.md

 with Podman Compose.
 The repository root is the deployment directory: copy the whole checkout to the server root and run all commands from there.

+## Features

+- Starts and configures a containerized Project Zomboid dedicated server with Podman Compose.
+- Generates Workshop, Mod ID, and map lists from ordered Steam collections, including explicit dependency and final-load rules.
+- Applies safe, idempotent local compatibility fixes to downloaded Workshop content, including targeted Linux filesystem case aliases.
+- Detects Workshop updates, waits for an empty server, then performs a guarded recreate and verification workflow.
+- Audits the latest server DebugLog into readable startup and on-demand runtime reports, classifying critical, dependency, animation, and low-noise issues.
+- Runs one best-effort startup audit after the server reaches the SERVER STARTED marker; runtime audits are manual and consume no background resources.
+- Provides optional user-level systemd templates for periodic update checks.

+## How It Runs

+1. Configure `.env` with the server paths, credentials, and Workshop collections, then generate the current mod lists.
+2. Start the Compose service.
+The entrypoint applies server settings and starts Project Zomboid.
+3. Once the current DebugLog reaches the SERVER STARTED marker, a one-shot startup audit writes a report under `reports/` and exits.
+4. Run `check-mod-updates.py` manually or through the optional systemd timer to check Workshop updates.
+When the server is empty, it recreates the service, applies local fixes, and verifies the new server instance.
+5. Run `audit-server-log.py --runtime` whenever a runtime diagnostic snapshot is needed; it reads the current log once and does not install a watcher.

 ## Layout

 | Path | Purpose |